 I have remained free from football deprivation over the past month by watching as many CFL games as possible.
 ESPN features many of the games to feed their football hungry viewers, but they also have an annoying habit of airing all 4 weekly games on some weeks, while bumping the coverage completely a week later, despite filling some of their multiple channels with reruns and garbage “sports”.
 It’s maddening, but something is better than nothing.
 It is also a bit disappointing that once NFL Training Camps get underway the CFL disappears, at least on US airwaves, until the Gray Cop rolls around in late Fall.
 Then again come September once the NFL and NCAA start play I can’t find the time to watch CFL games anyway.
 Not being a vampire, I still like to get some nightly sleep most of the time.

 Speaking of the CFL games I would suggest that there is a Rookie QB playing for Winnipeg right now who should be on NFL scouting radars.
-His name is CHRIS STREVELER out of the U of South Dakota, who much like a guy named WENTZ, came out of the South Dakota program with a somewhat limited resume’.
+His name is CHRIS STREVELER out of the U of South Dakota, who much like a guy named WENTZ, came out of a small college Dakota based program with a somewhat limited resume’.
 He began his college career at Minnesota, but transferred out as the Gophers went though multiple coaching changes with Jerry Kill resigning for health reasons.
 Streveler is just a tad shorter than the NFL prefers at just over 6’1, but is a solid 211 lbs. and looks even bigger than both of those numbers out on the grass.
 He is also blessed with speed and a solid throwing arm.
 My guess is he is about to find the bench as the Blue Bombers seem almost ready to welcome their veteran QB MATT NICHOLS back from the 6-game IR list.
 But I will also declare that I am pretty sure that Winnipeg OC PAUL LaPOLICE would love to hang on to Streveler as the eventual replacement for NICHOLS (31).
 Just a couple of weeks ago Streveler led his team to a 56-10 victory while passing 22/28-246 yards-3TD, as well as running 10 times for 98 yards and another TD.
 Sorry to my friend, and fellow PSC alum, Coach LaPo but I’d be looking to sign up Chris Streveler to an NFL futures contract of some kind at the conclusion of the CFL season.

 I would also like to point out something else to the NFL that the CFL is trying to institute into their Salary Cap system, which I would love to see the NFL also look at.
 The CFL, in light of bigger market teams over-staffing their coaching staffs and front offices, is rolling those kind of hires into their overall team salary caps.
 IMO, NFL coaching staffs have reached ridiculous levels in this millennium.
 I’d like an NFL where the outcome of games is determined less by coaching and more by players on the field.
 Do you realize that the NFL team with the most Super Bowl visits since 2000, also happens to have the smallest coaching staff in the League?
 That fact should clearly indicate that 1 Coach for every 3 players on your roster should not be an absolute must.